 Sometimes bad experience in people’s life or career influences their mode of reaction to issues.
-Harsh treatment by previous managers often affect people’s mode of learning and reaction from such situations and, as a result, act differently next time in order to prevent being taken advantage of.
+Harsh treatment by previous managers often affects people’s mode of learning and reaction to such situations and, as a result, act differently next time in order to prevent being taken advantage of.

 The motivations and behaviours of many are usually driven by their beliefs and values.
 There are times when people come across managers or colleagues who ask them to go against their beliefs and values.
 When this happens it will most likely result in an internal conflict.